Michael Thaddeus: Early life and education

-Thaddeus was born on January 12, 1967, in New York City.
-He matriculated at Harvard College, graduating in 1988, and attained a Rhodes Scholarship to study at Corpus Christi College, Oxford.
-He later enrolled in St John's College, Oxford, where he earned his Doctor of Philosophy.
+Thaddeus matriculated at Harvard University, where his sister was also a student, with the intent to study biology but switched to mathematics.
+He graduated in 1988 and was awarded a Rhodes Scholarship to study at St John's College, Oxford, where he earned his Doctor of Philosophy (DPhil).
 His dissertation, Algebraic Geometry and the Verlinde Formula, was published in 1992 under the supervision of Simon Donaldson.

 Academic career

+In 1994, Thaddeus was elected a Junior Fellow of the Harvard Society of Fellows.
+He was a postdoctoral researcher at the Mittag-Leffler Institute and the Simons Laufer Mathematical Sciences Institute from 1994 and 1997.
 In 1998, Thaddeus joined the mathematics faculty of Columbia University.
 He has lectured at multiple institutions including Hunter College, Virginia Tech, and Creighton University, among others.
+He specializes in algebraic geometry.